google/zetasql/docs/lexical.md

 @parameter_name
 ```

-A named query parameter is denoted using an identifier preceded by the
+A named query parameter is denoted using an [identifier][lexical-identifiers]
-`@` character.
-Named query parameters cannot
+preceded by the `@` character.
+Named query
-be used alongside [positional query parameters][positional-query-parameters].
+parameters cannot be used alongside [positional query parameters][positional-
+query-parameters].

 **Example:**